-Enterprise sales is how companies can make a large profit, which is why most new companies try to work toward this goal.
-Enterprise sales refers to when businesses obtain large complex deals from Fortune 500 companies.
-Enterprise, or complex sales, differs from transactional or SMB (small-medium sized businesses) sales in that they are more complex, involve inherent risk for the client, have multiple decision makers, and take a lot longer to complete.
+Enterprise sales are large complex deals with Fortune 500 companies.
+Enterprise, or complex sales, differs from transactional or SMB (small-medium sized businesses) sales in that they are more complex, involve inherent risk for the client, have multiple decision-makers, and take a lot longer to complete.
 However, the investment of time is well worth it for a potentially huge payoff.

 With the help of the right enterprise sales team, a business can be propelled toward a highly profitable future.
 Below are eight steps that will help you build enterprise sales revenue for your company.